HappySpring/Easy_NetCDF/Readme.md

 **`FUN_nc_OpenDAP_with_limit( filename0, filename1, dim_limit_var, dim_limit_val, var_download, var_divided, divided_dim_str, Max_Count_per_group, ...  )`**

-+ support large dataset.
++ Supports large datasets.
-+ Retry automatically after interruptions.
++ Retries automatically after interruptions.
-+ Download data piece by piece.
++ Downloads data piece by piece.
-+ Download a subset of the original file.
++ Downloads a subset of the original file.

 ##### INPUT:

-     filename0     : source of the netcdf file (OpenDAP URL here)
+     filename0     : source of the NetCDF file (OpenDAP URL here)
-     filename1     : Name of output netcdf file
+     filename1     : Name of output NetCDF file
-     dim_limit_var : which axises you want to set the limit
+     dim_limit_var : which axes you want to set the limit
-     dim_limit_val : the limit of each axises
+     dim_limit_val : the limit of each axis
      var_download  : the variable you'd like to download. [var_download = [] will download all variables.]

-     var_divided   : the varialbes need to be downloaded piece by piece in a specific dimension.
-In many cases, OpenDAP will end up with no response if you try to donwloading too large data at once.
+     var_divided   : the variables that need to be downloaded piece by piece in a specific dimension.
+In many cases, OpenDAP may not respond if you try to download too much data at once.
 A solution for this is to download data piece by piece

-    divided_dim_str: which dim you'd like to download piece by piece (e.g., 'time', or 'depth'). divided_dim_str = []  means all varialbes will be downloaded completely at once.
+    divided_dim_str: which dimension you'd like to download piece by piece (e.g., 'time', or 'depth'). divided_dim_str = []  means all variables will be downloaded completely at once.

      Max_Count_per_group: Max number of points in the divided dimension.